moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab5.md

 ## Task B. Resolve the Vulnerability

-1. Navigate to the security vulnerability from, the previous task.
+1. Navigate to the security vulnerability from the previous task.

-1. At the top of the vulnerability. select **Resolve with AI**.

-1. Doing this will generate an MR that contains a fix for the vulnerability.
+1. At the top of the vulnerability, select **Resolve with AI**.
+Doing this will generate an MR that contains a fix for the vulnerability.

 1. Select **Changes** on the MR and review the vulnerability fix.